89million/PML-course-project/PML-project.md

 upper.acc <- round(cMat[[3]][4], 4)
 ```

 This seems to confirm our original estimates.
 The 95% confidence interval for accuracy is between 0.9977 and 0.9994.
-This corresponds to an error rate of `1- r acc` with an interval of 0.0023 to 0.0006.
+This corresponds to an error rate of 0.0013 with an interval of 0.0023 to 0.0006.